 There is nothing more exciting then seeing apples, figs or pears ripen in your own garden.

 Some varieties require a pollinizer to produce fruit.
-For example if you have a Empire Apple tree you will need another apple that blooms at the same time (mid‐season) to pollinate the Empire apple tree.
-In this case you could use a Yellow Delicious apple.
+For example, if you have an Empire Apple tree you will need another apple that blooms at the same time (mid‐season) to pollinate the Empire apple tree.
+In this case, you could use a Yellow Delicious apple.
 (Please note Apples will not pollinize other fruit trees such as Cherries and European Plums will not pollinize Japanese Plums.)

 Like all plants fruit trees are susceptible to a wide variety of insect and disease problems.
 To prevent these problems Dormant Oil should be applied to the trees in the winter months (December to February) before the tree begins to leaf out in spring.
 It is extremely important that you follow the directions given with the dormant oil kit you purchase.

 Figs require full sun all day to ripen.
 Roots are greedy, traveling far beyond the tree canopy.
 Figs are not fruit trees for small spaces.
 The fine roots that invade garden beds, however, may be cut without loss to the tree.
 In the Pacific Northwest, we need to grow them in the warmest location possible; against a sunny wall would be best.
 For container grown plants, replace most of the soil in the tub every three years and keep the sides of the tub shaded to prevent overheating in sunlight.
 Figs are generally hardy in zones 7‐10.